Step 1: How to Get Rid of Mold Overview

 Even for simple cleaning, protect yourself from contact with mold and the bleach solution by wearing a long-sleeve shirt and long pants as well as plastic or rubber gloves and goggles.

 If the mold doesn’t disappear after light scrubbing, reapply the cleaning mix and let it sit for a minute or two.
-Then lightly scrub again.
+Then lightly scrub again for mold remediation.

-Seal the clean surfaces when they're thoroughly dry to slow future moisture penetration.
-Apply a grout sealer (available at tile shops and home centers) to tile joints.
+Seal the clean surfaces when they’re thoroughly dry to slow future moisture penetration.
+Apply a grout sealer (available at tile shops and home centers) to tile joints to help your how to remove mold project

 Don’t mix ammonia or any detergent containing ammonia with bleach.
 The combination forms a poisonous gas.